NWIRP Staff Bios

 Matt Adams, Legal Director – Matt is the legal director of Northwest Immigrant Rights Project.
 His practice focuses on litigation in the federal courts.
 Matt is a member of the King County Public Defenders Advisory Board.

-Meghan Casey, Staff Attorney (CYAP) – Meghan is a senior staff attorney who supervises the Seattle office’s Children and Youth Unit.
-She graduated cum laude from Seattle University School of Law and received her B.A. from Boston College.
+Meghan Casey, Supervising Attorney, Children & Youth Advocacy Program (CYAP) – Meghan is a supervising attorney with NWIRP’s Children and Youth Advocacy Program (CYAP) in its Seattle office.
+She graduated from Seattle University School of Law in 2012 and received her B.A. from Boston College.
+Meghan is admitted to practice in Washington State, and before the U.S. District Court, Western District of Washington, and the United States Court of Appeals for the Ninth Circuit.
+She previously supervised NWIRP’s Tacoma & South Unit (TSU) out of NWIRP’s Tacoma office for two years, and was a staff attorney with the Legal Orientation Program (LOP), serving individuals detained at the Northwest Detention Center.
 Meghan previously practiced removal defense/immigration law in private practice for two years before joining NWIRP and also volunteered as a NWIRP pro bono attorney.

 Melissa Vue, Accredited Representative (Citizenship) – Melissa is an accredited representative and intake coordinator for the Citizenship and Naturalization Unit.
 NWIRP has inspired her passion for helping other immigrants who are seeking guidance.
 Melissa obtained her A.A. from Clark College in Vancouver, Washington.
 Her dream is to pursue a Bachelors degree in Psychology from Washington State University.
 Outside of work, she enjoys growing flowers at her farm and reading books.